Long Lasting White Teeth Starts with Good Oral Hygiene

 Professional cleaning includes scaling the teeth, removing plaque and calcified tartar and follows with a fine grit polish which can effectively remove surface stains and help the teeth look whiter.

-Reasons to See Your Dentist
+Talking to Your Dentist About Teeth Whitening

 If you are interested in a whitening product, but have experienced pain or sensitivity, we encourage you to speak to us about a customized solution for your unique mouth.
 Your dentist has access to a range of concentrations of whitening products that can be used in the office or taken home with instructions.
 Hydrating gels can be used to rehydrate the dentin in the teeth after whitening, significantly decreasing the likelihood of discomfort.